openlanguagedata/flores/README.md

 ## Download the dataset

+**NOTE**: _Downloadable releases have been removed as the dataset is now archived.
+Please visit the Hugging Face repo to access the dataset._

-The latest version of the dataset can be downloaded in the Releases tab of this repository.
+~~The latest version of the dataset can be downloaded in the Releases tab of this repository.
 It is available as a zip archive, with password `multilingual machine translation`.
-The data is only available in this format in order to avoid it being picked up by crawlers, which would lead to it being accidentally included in the sort of web corpora often used to train LLMs and large scale machine translation models, rendering it useless as a benchmark.
+The data is only available in this format in order to avoid it being picked up by crawlers, which would lead to it being accidentally included in the sort of web corpora often used to train LLMs and large scale machine translation models, rendering it useless as a benchmark.~~

 ⚠️ **Please note** ⚠️:
 1. Please do not re-host this data as plain text in places where it might be picked up by web crawlers.